Erudika/paraio.org/src/monolite/partials/031-microsoft.md

 Support for logging in with Microsoft accounts is implemented by the `MicrosoftAuthFilter`.
 This filter responds to requests at `/microsoft_auth`.

+The endpoint expects an `appid` value from the 'state' parameter, e.g. `?state={appid}`.
+If that parameter is missing, the default (root) app will be used as authentication target.

 To initiate a login with Microsoft just redirect the user to the Microsoft OAuth endpoint:
 ```
 login.microsoftonline.com/common/oauth2/v2.0/authorize
 ```
-Pass the parameter `redirect_uri=/microsoft_auth` so Para can handle the response from Microsoft.
+Pass the parameter `redirect_uri=/microsoft_auth?state=myapp` so Para can handle the response from Microsoft.
-**Note:** The v2.0 endpoint for OAuth authentication with Microsoft doesn't work well with query parameters in the `redirect_uri` parameter.
-Instead, use the `state` parameter to remember the `appid` of your app (see example below).

 **Note:** You need to [register a new application with Microsoft](https://apps.dev.microsoft.com/#/appList) in order to obtain an access and secret keys.